kmve/kmve.github.io/_posts/2017-09-22-test-atmn-in-python-3.markdown

     assert three_fixture == number_three()
 {% endhighlight %}

 Here we have imported the pytest package at line 1 in order to be able to decorate the function *three_fixture* with *@pytest.fixture*.
 We have our function *number_three*, which is our function under test, as well as our test function *test_function_example*.
-In this case we have entered *three_fixture* as an argument to our test function which I wanted to draw your attention to but I will explain later what exactly is happening.
+Note that we have entered *three_fixture* as an argument to our test function, I will explain later what exactly is happening.

 If we run this test, you will see the test will pass.
 This means the assertion statement has resolved to asserting that 3 does in fact equal 3.